strosek/shunyata/README.md

 - Interactions between Entities are random.
 - Interaction between more than two Entities is possible.
-- Interaction between similar Entities is stronger.
 - An entity may have plasticity, which determines the probability of being influenced on an interaction.
 - Interact function is independent of when an interaction happens and between who, so multiple interaction algorithms can be implemented.
 - Entities have a coefficient of plasticity and influence, that is how easily they learn from others, and how easily they influence others.
 - Implemented in Rust to make it fast and well done!
+- Random "mutations" happen, produce small changes in attributes.
+- A fitness function gives purpose to the "evolution", or learning.

 ### Possible uses of this software

 - Optimizing traits of anything, given that you have a fitness function.
 - Pleasing the curious mind.

 ### Future ideas

 - Entities can have different plasticity, that is, how much it can be influenced by others.
+- Interaction between similar Entities is stronger.
 - Factors that could change interactions:
   - Value diversity of entities.
-  - A fitness function that gives purpose to the "evolution", or learning.
   - An entity could teach useful traits to others, based on its success with the fitness functions.
   - Group effects like gravity.
   - Radius of influence.